codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 ```

 ### Retrieving secrets using the Doppler CLI

-Secrets can be retrieved using the Doppler CLI.
+Secrets can be retrieved from Doppler using the Doppler CLI.

 The following example shows how to retrieve a secret called `APP_STORE_CONNECT_ISSUER_ID` as plain text.